 Treatment of Gout

 Medication is the only approach to manage and decrease gout symptoms effectively.
-Pain management medications are typically prescribed by doctors as gout patients experience extreme pain in their toes and are unable to move them.
+Doctors typically prescribe pain management medications as gout patients experience extreme pain in their toes and are unable to move them.
 For this NSAIDs are commonly utilized by gout patients to get relief from pain.
 Furthermore, anti-inflammatory medications can be administered to minimize inflammation and edoema.
 Doctors may give medication to treat gout by lowering uric acid levels in the blood, in addition to relieving symptoms.
 If gout worsens significantly and contributes to the formation of kidney stones, then the doctor will adopt some other treatment options such as laser removal of the stone and surgical procedures.

 Gout attacks occur due to the elevation of uric acid levels in the blood rise.
 So, here are a few risk factors related to gout and high uric acid levels;

 Higher uric acid levels in the blood are linked to genetics.
 You’re more prone to acquire gout if you have a family history of it.
 When we talk about family, we don’t just mean immediate relatives; we’re talking about generations.
 If your grandparents had gout but neither of your parents had, you’re still at a high risk of having it.
 Because genetics cannot be controlled, there is no one-size-fits-all solution.
 The only thing you can do is avoid other factors that contribute to the development of gout.
 Men are more likely to have higher uric acid levels than women.